Hassanramadan03/RayaMobilApp/README.md

 # RayaMobilApp
-this is the Mobile app of Raya
+this is the Mobile app of Raya corp